videolan/x265/doc/reST/cli.rst

   Maximum of the picture order count.
 Default 8

-.. option:: --sei-dump, --no-sei-dump
+.. option:: --discard-sei

-  Over-riding control to dump, or not dump, SEI messages.
-HRD-related SEI messages are always dumped, immaterial of this option.
-Default enabled.
+  Discard SEI messages generated from the final bitstream.
+HDR-related SEI messages are always dumped, immaterial of this option.
+Default disabled.

+.. option:: --discard-vui

+	Discard VUI information from the bitstream.
+Default disabled.

 Debugging options
 =================